tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * Today's focus is on using APIs to access stock data that can be manipulated to serve individual needs.
 You should feel empowered as you are learning how you can use other curated datasets to analyze and generate insights on their own.

 * You should be prepared to push your mindset from historically analyzing portfolio returns and their performances to charting the possible paths a portfolio may move in the future, thereby making educated predictions on where the portfolio could end up.

-Answer any questions before moving on.

----

-### 2. Instructor Do: Intro to Monte Carlo Simulations (10 min)

-In this activity, students will be introduced to Monte Carlo Simulations and the core concepts behind it.

 Open the lesson slides, move to the "Monte Carlo Simulations" section and highlight the following: